How to export WordPress metadata to Excel for inspection

 7. Open the file in Excel.

 If you exported to CSV, open the file directly in Excel.
 If you exported to CSV for MS Excel, you must first open Excel and then select From Text/CSV under the top Data menu.
+Select the file to import.

 Leave a Reply